dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Solutions/Notes.md

 ### Examples of Orbit-Stabilizer

-1. Let $G$ act on itself by conjugation
+1. Let $G$ act on itself by conjugation.

 - $G \cdot x$ is the **conjugacy class** of $x$